semmypurewal/BeginningJavaScript/08-objects/readme.md

 _dictionaries_ or _maps_.
 In JavaScript, these data structures are (almost) equivalent to JavaScript _objects_.

-An object is just a collection of _keys_ that map to _values_.
+We can think of JavaScript object as collection of _keys_ that map to _values_.
 You can access and mutate the elements of an object in the same way that you can access and mutate elements of an array, but instead of using the numbered index, you use the name of the key.

-### Defining an Object

 Objects are good for associating a set of related data with a single variable and building up custom data types.
 For instance, suppose we wanted to write a